MichaelOdera/Gitsearch/README.md

 of HTML5 and CSS3 is also mandatory.

 ## Description
-The project above, allows someone to enter the name and a quote, and the author of the quote after which the date entered is also calculated oin order to show how much time has elapsed since the quote was posted.
-The user can toggle the name of the author, view best voted quote and delete a quote.
-The user can also cast a vote.
+The project above, allows someone to enter the name and a username, and if the username is on github, the user's profile and the various repositores that are related to hime are then displayed on the screen.
+The user can use the navabar to go directly to the repositiories of the github search directly on click.
+The user is also able to go back  and check the user's original page on click through redirection.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.